DirtyHarryLYL/HAKE/README.md

 **The image-level and instance-level part state annotations upon HICO and HICO-DET are avaiable!
 So do the code and models at [HAKE-Action](https://github.com/DirtyHarryLYL/HAKE-Action).**

-- The larger version which contains 118K+ images, activity and part state labels will be released soon.
+- The larger version which contains 118K+ images, activity and part state labels is released!(2020.6.16)

 - Paper is [here](https://arxiv.org/abs/2004.00945).